Jordan Oesterle: Arizona Coyotes

 On July 12, 2018, Oesterle was traded by the Blackhawks to the Arizona Coyotes along with the contract of Marián Hossa, Vinnie Hinostroza and a 2019 third-round pick, in exchange for Marcus Krüger, Jordan Maletta, Andrew Campbell, prospect MacKenzie Entwistle, and a 2019 fifth-round draft pick.
 This trade cleared up $8.5 million cap space for the Blackhawks.
 While playing with the Coyotes during the 2018–19 season, Oesterle alternated playing alongside Oliver Ekman-Larsson on the first blue-line pair and Ilya Lyubushkin or Jakob Chychrun on the third pair.
 In these roles, he registered a career-best six goals and 14 assists before being signed to a two-year contract through the 2020–21 season.
 By March, Oesterle was playing 19 minutes a night as the Coyotes fought for the second wild card spot in the Western Conference.

 On October 19, 2019, Oesterle was placed on the Coyotes' long term injured reserve following an injury during a game against the Nashville Predators.
 He eventually re-entered the Coyotes lineup on November 9, after missing 10 games to recover.

 Detroit Red Wings

 On July 28, 2021, Oesterle signed a two-year $2.7 million contract with the Detroit Red Wings.

 Calgary Flames

 On July 2, 2023, Oesterle signed as a free agent to a one-year, $925,000 contract with the Calgary Flames.
-While in Calgary, Oesterle has been assigned and recalled to and from the Calgary Wranglers of the American Hockey League.
+While in Calgary, Oesterle was assigned and recalled to and from the Calgary Wranglers of the American Hockey League.